Arrangement will add gunshot detection sensors and software from ShotSpotter to GE’s Intelligent Environments for Cities

 Cities and their emergency responders will soon have a new way to deploy gunshot detection technology and be able to respond to incidents and react faster to protect their residents.
 A memorandum of understanding (MOU) between GE and SST, Inc., developer of the ShotSpotter™ crime detection and location suite, lays ground to embedding sophisticated ShotSpotter technology into GE’s intelligent LED street lights.

-The proposed exclusive arrangement intends to add real-time gunfire detection from ShotSpotter to GE’s Intelligent Environments for Cities solution, to help cities realize potential opportunities for reducing cost, optimizing operations and creating value.
+The arrangement adds real-time gunfire detection from ShotSpotter to Current's Intelligent Cities solution, helping cities realize potential opportunities for reducing cost, optimizing operations and creating value.